weetmuts/beak/README.md

 finishing some important work, you trigger the backup and wait for it to finish, which should not take too long.
 This is necessary for me, since I often work on my laptop.
-I want my work to be backed up before I shut down the laptop and put it in my bag.
-Once in the bag, the laptop risks being dropped on the ground and destroyed or risks being stolen or it might just break down because the warranty just expired.
+I want my work to be backed up before I close the laptop and put it in my bag.
+Once in the bag, the laptop risks being dropped on the ground and destroyed or risks being stolen or it might break down because the warranty just expired.

-I also often move my work between the laptop and a stationary computer and it is convenient to push/pull-merge the work between them since the work might not be stored in remote git repository nor in a distributed file system.
+I also often move my work between the laptop and a stationary computer and it is convenient to push/pull-merge the work between them since the work might not (yet) be stored in remote git repository nor in a distributed file system.

-I also like to have multiple backups in multiple locations, in the latop, on a removable storage, on a remote cloud storage etc. The backups can be pruned with different rules for different storage locations.
+I also like to have multiple backups in multiple locations, in the latop, on a removable storage, on multiple remote cloud storages etc. The backups can be pruned with different rules for different storage locations.

 I also like to keep large data sets in the cloud and not on the latop,